ramonMoreno1812/Employee-Management-System/README.md

 # Getting Started with Create React App

 *****************************************
-Practice with Spring java backend and React.js frontend mysql database.
+Practice with Spring java backend and React.js frontend mysql database, This is the Frontend to my backend Employee Management System.
 *****************************************

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).